 Antje Budde 安琪。布徳

-Antje also works as an Associate Professor of Theatre Studies, Cultural Communication and Modern Chinese Studies at the Centre for Drama, Theatre and Performance Studies, University of Toronto.
+Antje also works as an Associate Professor of Theatre Sciences (Theaterwissenschaften), Cultural Communication and Modern Chinese Studies at the Centre for Drama, Theatre and Performance Studies, University of Toronto.

 Information about previous work with the former Digital Dramaturgy Lab (DDL) can be found HERE.